How to Terminate a Physician Contract with Cause? | Contract Termination

-In most physician contracts, it will state the employer can terminate the physician for these reasons and they’ll list 20 different reasons.
-Obviously, the kind of practical ones are, they will lose their license, DEA registration, the physician is uninsurable, they get a felony, then there’s some more kind of nexus reasons like they don’t get along with their colleagues, or they’re not following employer policies.
-Many of them will just stick at the very end or other good cause reasons, just kind of a broad amount.
+Most physician contracts state that the employer can terminate the physician for these reasons, and they’ll list 20 different reasons.
+The practical ones are that they will lose their license and DEA registration, the physician is uninsurable, and they get a felony.
+There are some more kinds of nexus reasons like they don’t get along with their colleagues or are not following employer policies.
+Many of them will stick at the very end or other good cause reasons, just a broad amount.

 How to Terminate a Contract for Physicians

-There needs to be mechanism to move those patients onto a new provider.
+There must be a mechanism to move those patients onto a new provider.
 There needs to be some consideration, if it’s psychiatry, into some bridge scripts so that the patient doesn’t just have no ability to get their psychiatric medications.
 Generally, in that case, it’s a bad situation.
-It’s very uncommon for a physician contract to be terminated by either party for cause.
-Most parties just don’t want to deal with the kind of legal complications that come with for cause termination.
-If a contract is terminated, 95% of the time, it’s going to be without cause.
+It’s very uncommon for a physician’s contract to be terminated by either party for-cause.
+Most parties don’t want to deal with the legal complications that come with for-cause termination.
+If a contract is terminated, 95% of the time, it will be without-cause.
 Meaning, they’re just going to say, here’s your 60 days’ notice, I’m leaving after this, I’m moving on.
-And in that case, 60 days is plenty of time to come up with plan for continuity of care for the patients to move them on to someone else and get the prescriptions in place.
-It is just a better situation whereas if there’s an abrupt ending to an employment agreement with a physician, it can cause all those complications.
-I’d say one situation that comes up often is a physician will call me and say, hey Rob, the employer’s not doing any of these things, they’re not paying me on time, they’re not providing me with adequate support staff, their volume expectations are crazy.
+And in that case, 60 days is plenty of time to develop a plan for continuity of care for the patients to move them on to someone else and get the prescriptions in place.
+It is just a better situation; if there’s an abrupt ending to an employment agreement with a physician, it can cause all those complications.

+One case that comes up often is when a physician calls me and says, ” Hey Rob, the employer’s not doing any of these things.
+They’re not paying me on time, not providing adequate support staff, and their volume expectations are crazy.
 It’s been going on like this for six months.
 My first question is, did you let them know?
 Have you given them notice that they’re not fulfilling their end of the contract?
 And most of the time, the answer is, well, I’ve talked to them.
 Well, okay.
 That’s great, but did you give them formal notice?
-Did you send them a written notice explaining the way that they’re in breach of contract and that they need to fix it?
+Did you send them a written notice explaining that they’re in breach of the contract and need to fix it?

-Most of the time, the answer to that is no. So, the first step is letting the employer know that they’re in breach and then hoping to fix those issues.
+Most of the time, the answer to that is no. So, the first step is letting the employer know they’re in breach and then hoping to fix those issues.
 I say the trickiest situation is it could be a variety of things.
-If the physician doesn’t feel safe practicing in that practice, they must consider, okay, well, what’s the liability of staying here versus leaving abruptly.
-Obviously, it’s a terrible situation if a physician doesn’t feel safe to practice and that could be maybe lack of staffing.
-I’ve found a lot of offices are having problems finding adequate support staff, so either MAs or nurses or even an office manager, receptionist, all those things must be working efficiently for a practice to work optimally.And if any of that breaks down, it can cause a problem for everybody because they have to do different jobs that they don’t prefer.
+Suppose the physician doesn’t feel safe practicing in that practice.
+In that case, they must consider, okay, well, what’s the liability of staying here versus leaving abruptly?
+It’s a terrible situation if a physician doesn’t feel safe to practice, which could be a lack of staffing.
+I’ve found many offices are having problems finding adequate support staff.
+So MAs, nurses, or even office managers and receptionists, all those things must work efficiently for a practice to work optimally.And if any of that breaks down, it can cause a problem for everybody because they have to do different jobs that they don’t prefer.

 Employment Review for Non-Renewal